synbioks/Text-Mining-NLP/relation-extraction/README.md

 This folder contains all the necessary scripts to perform relation extraction on DrugProt and ChemProt

+* `assets`: contains figures and diagrams for this README
+* `biobert_RE/dataset_processing`: contains dataset preprocessing codes that convert raw DrugProt and ChemProt data into training/testing datasets
+* `biobert_RE/models`: dataloader, RE model definition, and training logics
+* `biobert_RE/utils`: frequently used utility function
+* `biobert_RE_chemprot`: legacy code for ChemProt datasets, functionalities are already integrated into the new module `biobert_RE`
+* `docker`: contains DockerFile used to build containers to run RE models on Nautilus, and yaml files for batch training job on Nautilus

 ## Environment setup

 Run the following command to setup via Anaconda.
 For PyTorch installation, make sure the pick the correct cudatoolkit version for your GPU.

 ```
 conda create -n torch python=3.8
+conda activate torch
 conda install -y scipy=1.6.1
 conda install -y -c conda-forge notebook scikit-learn tqdm matplotlib ipywidgets
 conda install -y -c pytorch pytorch torchvision torchaudio cudatoolkit=11.3